Vaibhāṣika: Stages of the path

 In the prayoga stages, the contemplation of the four noble truths was done with knowledge that are with-outflow (sāsrava).
 Immediately after the last prayoga stage, one is able to access outflow-free knowledges (anāsrava-jñāna), and must apply these to the noble truths.
-This is known as direct realization (abhisamaya), direct spiritual insight into the intrinsic and common characteristics of the four truths.
+This is known as direct realisation (abhisamaya), direct spiritual insight into the intrinsic and common characteristics of the four truths.
 This takes 16 thought moments.
 Insight into the truths is achieved in two moments called "paths".
 Dhammajoti explains them as follows:

 In the first moment, called the unhindered path (ānantarya-mārga), the outflow-free understanding that arises is called a receptivity (kṣānti) to knowledge, and with this, the defilements abandonable by vision into the particular truth are abandoned.
 In the following moment, called the path of liberation (vimukti-mārga), knowledge proper arises through the induction of which the acquisition (prāpti) of the cessation through deliberation (pratisaṃkhyā-nirodha) of the defilements arises.
 In this way, for the whole contemplative process covering the sphere of sensuality followed by the two upper spheres, there arise eight receptivities and eight knowledges, all being prajñā in their intrinsic nature.

 From the first moment of insight, which is the first moment of receptivitity, one is said to be an ārya, a noble being.
 This is because the out-flow free path has arisen in them and thus they are no longer an ordinary worldling (pṛthagjanatva).
 Also, according to this system, when one has entered into stream entry, there is no going back, no retrogression.
 Regarding arhatship, some arhats can retrogress, mainly those who, due to their weak faculties, entered the path as a "pursuer through faith" (śraddhānusārin).
 Those who have sharp faculties and have studied and understood the teachings (dharmānusārins) are not retrogressible, they are ‘ones liberated through wisdom’ (prajñā-vimukta).

 The three vehicles and noble beings

-The Vaibhāṣika Sarvāstivādins are known to have employed schema of the Three Vehicles, which can be seen in the Mahāvibhāṣā:
+The Vaibhāṣika Sarvāstivādins are known to have employed schema of the three vehicles, which can be seen in the Mahāvibhāṣā: